sdiehl/wiwinwlh/tutorial.md

 Monad Morphisms
 ---------------

-The base monad transformer package provides a ``MonadTrans`` class for lifting to another monad:
+Although the base monad transformer package provides a ``MonadTrans`` class for lifting to another monad:

 ```haskell
 lift :: Monad m => m a -> t m a